vadondaniel/local-grammar-translate/README.md

 - Express server that can auto-start Ollama, stream incremental responses, and expose health/config endpoints.
 - Configurable concurrency, timeouts, and Ollama host/port via environment variables or `server/config.json`.

+## Project Configuration

+- `project.config.json` in the repo root drives the Express server port, Vite dev/preview port, and the model catalog shown in the UI (`id` must match the Ollama identifier; `name` is the friendly label).
+- Both the server and client read it during startup—restart your dev processes after changing the file so they reload the settings.
+- The first model in that list becomes the default for Grammar and Translator modes.
+Users can switch models in the toolbar or Settings modal; choices persist in `localStorage`.

+`server/config.json` still controls Ollama connectivity (host, port, autostart, timeouts, concurrency).
+Those values surface inside the Settings dialog’s **Server** tab, where you can tweak them live and optionally persist back to disk.

 ## Requirements

 - Node.js 18+ (latest LTS recommended) and npm